Piyush-Sagar/Counter/README.md

-# 🌊 Counter Website with WebGL Background
+# 🌊 A Simple Counter Website with WebGL Background

 This is a sleek and minimal counter website built with **HTML, CSS, JavaScript**, and **Three.js (WebGL)**.
 The background features a smooth animated shader with a wavy, colorful effect that responds to the counter's value.